 2. All the Party members working in a mass organisation or the elected bodies of that organisation at various levels constitute the fraction of that body.
 They have to function under the guidance and decisions of the respective Party committees.

 3. Fraction committees are to be set up from amongst the fraction members where there are large number of them working at different levels in a mass organisation.
 The fraction committee will be set up by the respective Party committee by including those comrades, apart from members of the Party committee if any, who are equipped with the required level of maturity or mass experience considered necessary by the Party committee.

 4. The fraction committee, as constituted above, should carry out the decisions of the respective Party committees in the Executive or General Council of the particular mass organisation, and all necessary measures to implement the decisions of Party Committees by the fraction in that mass organisation shall be taken by the fraction committee.

 Adopted By the Eighth Congress, Cochin, December 23-29, 1968

-Amendments made to the Constitution upto the XX Congress, April 2012, and to the rules by the Central Committee upto December 2005, have been incorporated.
+Amendments made to the Constitution upto the XXI Congress, April 2015, and to the rules by the Central Committee upto November 2014, have been incorporated.